open-telemetry/opentelemetry-js/experimental/packages/exporter-trace-otlp-grpc/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-This module provides exporter for web and node to be used with [opentelemetry-collector][opentelemetry-collector-url].
+This module provides exporter for node to be used with [opentelemetry-collector][opentelemetry-collector-url].
 Compatible with [opentelemetry-collector][opentelemetry-collector-url] versions `>=0.16 <=0.50`.

 ## Installation